 A Traveler’s Guide to Santa Cruz Whale Watching

-A trip to Santa Cruz isn’t complete until you take a guided whale watching trip in Monterey Bay.
-The number and size of whales you’ll find here can’t be found anywhere else in the world.
-Incredible opportunities to see several species of sea life await!
+A trip to Santa Cruz isn’t complete until you take a guided whale-watching trip in Monterey Bay.
+The number and size of whales here can’t be found anywhere else in the world.
+It’s really a one-of-a-kind experience!

 Photo Credit Via Instagram @santacruzwhalewatching